 Salary Information for Online Teaching Positions

 Educational institutions offering online courses often compensate online teachers based on their course loads and online teaching experience.
 For example, Bergen Community College in New Jersey provides three levels of training and compensation, based on online teaching experience (www.bergen.edu).
 Full-time faculty members who teach online courses at Southern Oregon University are compensated at standard rates, but they receive additional pay when teaching online courses causes them to exceed their normal course loads (www.sou.edu).
-The pay for teaching an online course at Southern New Hampshire University, as of 2015, was $2,200 for a 9-week undergraduate course and $2,500 for a 10-week graduate course (www.snhu.edu).
-Online teachers employed by Lawrence Tech in Michigan, whether as full-time faculty or adjunct instructors, received $3,000 per course, according to data obtained in April 2015 (www.ltu.edu).
+The pay for teaching most online courses at Southern New Hampshire University, as of 2015, was $2,200 for a 9-week undergraduate course and $2,500 for a 10-week graduate course (www.snhu.edu).
+Online teachers employed by Lawrence Tech in Michigan, whether as full-time faculty or adjunct instructors, received $3,000 per course, according to data obtained as of 2015 (www.ltu.edu).

-Although industry-wide salary averages for online teachers aren't readily available, the annual median salaries for elementary school, middle school, and secondary school teachers were $54,120, $54,940, and $56,310, respectively, based on May 2014 BLS statistics.
+Although industry-wide salary averages for online teachers aren't readily available, the annual median salaries for elementary school, middle school, and secondary school teachers were $54,550, $55,860, and $57,200, respectively, based on May 2015 BLS statistics.
 The BLS specifies the salary data available for postsecondary teachers by categorizing by field.
-The overall median salary earned by all types of teachers at postsecondary schools was reported as $68,970 in 2012 by the BLS.
-The field of specialty can greatly influence the salary earned.
-For example, the BLS reported in 2014 that while postsecondary education teachers earned a median of $59,720, law teachers earned a median of $109,980.
+For example, the BLS reported in 2015 that postsecondary education teachers earned a median of $72,470, while law teachers earned a median of $105,250.